Button 1 (Top) — take a measurement, or wake the laser if it's timed out.

 Inclination (bottom) — clino angle, in degrees.

 The top-left shows BT when Bluetooth is connected, with a count of pending (unsent) readings beside it.
-The top-right shows a proportional battery bar — no guessing when you're underground.
+The top-right shows a proportional battery bar.
+If the device is set to measure from the front this is indicated at the top of the display as well.

 Disco mode

 Hold Button 2 for 2 seconds to toggle disco/rave mode.
 The laser shuts off and the NeoPixel cycles through colours.
-Shake the device to kick into wild mode — faster cycling, full brightness.
+Shake the device for faster colour cycling and full brightness.

 05 · Connectivity